 Awards for Faculty

-Faculty may be tenured, tenure-track, or non-tenure track and are nominated by Herbert student organizations (clubs, judging teams, service and honor societies), departments, or individuals.
+Faculty may be tenured, tenure-track, or non-tenure track and are nominated by Herbert student organizations (clubs, judging teams, service and honor societies, etc.), departments, or individuals.
 Each may recommend one faculty member in each category.
 Those submitting nominations should also be prepared to assist nominees in preparing the nomination packet.

-- Letters of nomination by organization/ individual (2 pages maximum) This should include the appointment of the faculty member.
+- Letters of nomination by organization/individual (two pages maximum).
+This should include the appointment of the faculty member.

-- One undergraduate or graduate student advisee (2 pages maximum)
+- One undergraduate or graduate student advisee (two pages maximum)

-- Nominee’s statement of teaching philosophy (1 page)
+- Nominee’s statement of teaching philosophy (one page)

 - List of courses taught and enrollments

-Only one packet need be submitted if a faculty member is nominated by more than one individual or group.
+Only one packet needs to be submitted if a faculty member is nominated by more than one individual or group.
 Special mention of support from multiple groups should be made in the nomination letter, but letters of nomination from each group of individuals should be included.

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were an award winner in either category within the past five years.

-Past recipients who are ineligible in 2024 (ten or fewer years followed by ten or greater years):
+Past recipients who are ineligible in 2025 (ten or fewer years followed by ten or more years):

 2023: Carrie Stephens, Agricultural Leadership, Educations and Communications, and Hao Gan, Biosystems Engineering and Soil Science